cellplatform/platform-0.2.0/README.md

 **Note:** the system currently uses [`node.js`](https://nodejs.org/) for build tool-chain bootstrapping only.
-Once the Typescript compiler and ESM module bundler is bootstrapped into existence, the dependency on `node.js` falls away, or put another way, `node.js` is not a fundamental dependency (although it is not going away anytime soon).
+Once the Typescript compiler and ESM module bundler is bootstrapped into existence, the dependency on `node.js` falls away, or put another way, `node.js` is not a fundamental dependency (although `node-js` is not going away anytime soon of course).

 There is much healthy innovation emerging around the eco-system of Web standards runtimes outside of the browser, (ref [WinterCG](https://wintercg.org/))).

 In the arena of remote code-module execution on either user-controlled machines, or in cloud-like environments, within the runtime context of [Web Standards](https://www.w3.org/standards/) JavaScript/WASM, `deno` has some interesting and important security characteristics that makes it preferable to `node.js`.
 In any event, the [module](https://en.wikipedia.org/wiki/Modular_programming)/packaging structure of the system conforms with the open-commons[ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) "ESM [Module](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/)" standard keeping it flexible to any and all future runtimes that may proliferate around web-standards (eg. [WinterCG](https://wintercg.org/))).